mlrawlings/context-require/README.md

   dir: __dirname,
   context: new JSDOM('<div>Hello World</div>').window, // This object becomes the context for any required files.
-  extensions: ..., // Same as require.extensions but only used in the above context. resolve(from, request) {...} // Override file resolution for this context.
+  extensions: ..., // Same as require.extensions but only used in the above context. resolve(from, request, parentModule) {...} // Override file resolution for this context.
 });

 browserRequire("./get-document-body").innerHTML; // <div>Hello World</div>